 How To Test an AC Thermostat?

-One of the ways to test your AC thermostat is through listening to the AC unit.
+One of the ways to test your AC thermostat is by listening to the AC unit.

 How do you do this?
 Ask a friend or family member to help you listen to the Ac unit while you are changing or adjusting the temperature on the thermostat.